atheme/atheme-contrib-modules/README.md

 ### Building other modules not included in this distribution

+Just drop the file in here, and it will be built/installed.

-Use the `$SRCS` make variable to build and install modules.
+Alternatively just to build a single module, use the `$SRCS` make variable to build and install modules.

 ```
 $ make SRCS=fileyouwanttocompile.c